 RELATED: DIY Cold Plunge Tuff Stuff Stock Tank Review

 You’ll be tempted to jump into a hot shower and get toasty right away, but fight the urge!
-Warming up slowly and naturally avoids shocking the system further and maximizes the benefits of the cold plunge.
+Warming up slowly avoids shocking the system further and maximizes the benefits of the cold plunge.

 How to Prep to Cold Plunge